About South Lane Mental Health:

 About the Position:

-- Work with clients and ICTS Team members to provide therapy and support in the environment that provides the best opportunity for success.
-This may include conducting therapeutic sessions in the community or schools, over the phone, and/or conducting home visits as necessary and appropriate.
+- Work with clients to provide case management and crisis support in the environment that provides the best opportunity for success, including conducting therapeutic sessions in the office, in the community, over the phone, and/or conducting home visits as necessary and appropriate.

-- Understand that many individuals have been traumatized and work to provide services from a culturally appropriate, respectful, trauma-informed perspective.
+- Understand that many individuals have been traumatized and strive to constantly provide services from a respectful, trauma-informed perspective.

-- Perform all duties in a respectful and responsible manner, with clients, their families and coworkers, and in a manner that meets all professional ethical standards.
+- Perform duties in a respectful and responsible manner, both with clients and co-workers.
+Meet ethical standards.

 - Master’s degree in the related fields of therapy to include social work, professional counseling, or couples and family therapy.